Musketeer4/HDBn-encoding-and-decoding/README.md

-# HDBn-Labview-MATLAB
+# HDBn encode & decode on Labview2018
-providing MATLAB&amp;Labview Solution for HDBn encoding and decoding
+providing Labview Solution for HDBn encoding and decoding
+warning: should open matlab command window before using.